MCamner/mcamner-journal/README.md

 ## Security

-McAmner Journal runs locally.
-No data leaves your machine.
+McAmner Journal is a static site.
+It has no backend, login, analytics, or server-side data collection by default.

 Do not commit personal notes or credentials to a public repo.
 Use `.gitignore` to exclude sensitive files.